melezhik/swat/swat-advocacy.md

 It's up to you to have full coverage for your code base or not.
 Swat does not "insist" on it.
 But what is nice - that with swat you may start with any piece of your software API, choose it, write up a test and publish test results as specification!

+# I am still confused what is the target of swat tests.
+If this an application or framework that
+swat tests to verify?

+In classic unit test approach you tests functions, methods or modules.
+If we talk about integration testing we always have to talk about some application built up from other blocks.
+It could be web framework, some plugins or other primitives with various level of abstraction.
+Anyway when we talk about integration testing for web application we deal with some application.

+In swat concept testing an application means send some http request and analyze an output.

+Ok, to test a framework I need some ""posterchild"" application built with it.
+To test a plugin used in a web framework I still need to have an application using such a plugin.

+So swat tests your software ( plugins, modules, frameworks ) through web application context.

+It is somehow close to real life than unit testing.
+As end users of your software always use it in _context_.
+One use web framework to build up a specific web application, or use some plugin to gain some functionality inside again some web application and so on.

+So in swat approach application acts like _adapter_ to test some piece of software API.